Talley's Folly: Plot summary

 Having risked the vulnerability of revealing his background, Matt presses Sally to share why she, a beautiful 31-year-old woman, has never married.
 She diverts the conversation to economics, which frustrates Matt.
 Sally finally reveals her disappointment in love many years ago, which makes her reluctant to fall in love again.
 Her family had partnered her with Harley Campbell, whose family was also wealthy.
 The match was supposedly made in heaven, especially for the business interests of the two families.
 Sally had been a cheerleader and Harley had been a basketball star.

 Unfortunately, the families' fortunes waned during the Depression.
 In addition, Sally was struck with tuberculosis and sequestered for a long time.
-A pelvic infection left her barren, and Harley's family no longer condoned their marriage.
+A pelvic infection left her infertile, and Harley's family no longer condoned their marriage.

 Matt comments on the irony of their situation, that he'd been lamenting over the fact that he was in love with a woman but could never have children and now this woman presents him with the same situation.
 He believes that an angel has guided his path to her.
 Sally agrees to marry him and move to St. Louis, and they vow to return to the boathouse every year so they don't forget where they fell in love.

 Production history

 Talley's Folly was first performed Off-Broadway by the Circle Repertory Company on May 1, 1979, closing on June 3, 1979.
 Directed by Marshall W. Mason, the cast starred Judd Hirsch as Matt Friedman and Trish Hawkins as Sally Talley.
 The set was designed by John Lee Beatty, with costumes by Jennifer von Mayrhauser, lighting by Dennis Parichy, and sound design by Chuck London.
 The production then transferred to the Mark Taper Forum in Los Angeles.

-The play debuted on Broadway at the Brooks Atkinson Theatre on February 14, 1980 for previews, and closed on October 19, 1980 after 286 performances.
+The play debuted on Broadway at the Brooks Atkinson Theatre on February 14, 1980, for previews, and closed on October 19, 1980, after 286 performances.
 Hirsch and Hawkins starred in the Broadway production.
 Jordan Chaney and Debra Mooney succeeded them in their roles in June 1980; Hirsch returned to the play in September of that year while Mooney remained with the production until it closed.

 An off-Broadway revival was mounted at the Laura Pels Theater in March 2013, directed by Michael Wilson and featuring Danny Burstein and Sarah Paulson.

-Talley's Folly was produced in London at the Lyric Theatre, Hammersmith, opening on May 27, 1982 and running until the July 3, 1982.
+Talley's Folly was produced in London at the Lyric Theatre, Hammersmith, opening on May 27, 1982, and running until the July 3, 1982.
 Sally was played by Hayley Mills and Matt was played by Jonathan Pryce.